International Symposium to Promote Innovation & Research in Energy Efficiency (INSPIRE)

-India has significant ambitions for energy security and sustainability while ensuring its economic growth.
-Government of India aims to provide universal, reliable 24x7 power supply across the nation by 2019.
-By 2030, India aims to reduce its emissions intensity by 33-35% from 2005 baseline - amongst the highest across developing countries and increase the share of non-fossil fuel-based electricity to 40%.
+India has significant ambitions for energy security and sustainability.
+Government of India aims to provide universal, reliable 24x7 power supply across the nation.
+By 2030, India aims to reduce its emissions target to 33-35% - amongst the highest across developing countries and increase the share of non-fossil fuel-based electricity to 40%.